jacksund/simmate/README.md

 from simmate import Structure
 my_structure = Structure.from_file('NaCl.cif')

-# Load the workflow you'd like to use
+# Load the workflow you'd like to use and run it!
-from simmate.workflows import RelaxStructure
+from simmate.workflows import RelaxStructure result = RelaxStructure.run(structure=my_structure)

-# Now run the workflow!
-result = RelaxStructure.run(structure=my_structure)
 ```